AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 ## Installing

-To install the emulator, go to the project's [releases page](https://github.com/AEFeinstein/Super-2024-Swadge-FW/releases) and download the appropriate `...-emulator.zip` for your operating system.
+To install the emulator, go to the project's [releases page](https://github.com/AEFeinstein/Super-2024-Swadge-FW/releases/tags/snapshot) and download the appropriate `SwadgeEmulator-<os-type>.zip` for your operating system.
 Windows, Linux, and Mac (both Intel and ARM) are supported.
 Then, follow the instructions for your platform below.

 ### Windows

 The Windows version of the emulator does not require any other software to operate.
 Simply extract the `.zip` file anywhere you like and double-click on `swadge_emulator.exe`.
-Note that the `libwinpthread-1.dll` file included with the emulator download should be kept in the same folder.

 ### Linux